JuliaData/DataFrames.jl/docs/src/man/basics.md

 true
 ```

+As it was explained above the difference between using `!` and `:`
+when passing a row index is that `!` does not perform a copy of columns, while `:` does.
+Therefore `german[!, [:Sex]]` data frame stores the same vector as the source `german` data frame,
+while `german[:, [:Sex]]` stores its copy.
+The `!` selector normally should be avoided
+as using it can lead to hard to catch bugs.
+However, when working with very large data frames
+it can be useful to save memory and improve performance of operations.
 ## Most elementary get and set operations

 Here, "get" means you retrieve a part of the column, and "set" means you put a part of the column in the data frame.

+Recapping what we have already learned,
-Given the data frame `german` here are various ways to grab one of its columns as vector:
+given the data frame `german` here are various ways to grab one of its columns as vector:
 ```jldoctest dataframe
 julia> german
 1000×10 DataFrame